Non-asymptotic Global Convergence Rates of BFGS with Exact Line Search: Global superlinear convergence rates

+As shown in the above two results, choosing $B_0 = L I$ minimizes $\Psi(\bar{B}_0)$, resulting in $\Psi(\bar{B}_0)=0$.
+However, $\Psi(\Tilde{B}_{0})$ in this case could be as large as $d\kappa$.
+On the other hand, setting $B_0 = \mu I$ yields a more favorable upper bound, ensuring that both $\Psi(\bar{B}_0)$ and $\Psi(\Tilde{B}_{0})$ are bounded by $d\log \kappa$.
+Hence, initializing the Hessian approximation with $B_0 = \mu I$ instead of $B_0 = LI$ could result in fewer iterations to reach the superlinear convergence phase.
 Generally, during the initial linear convergence stage, the iterates generated by the BFGS method with $B_0 = L I$ outperform those with $B_0 = \mu I$, due to a faster linear convergence speed.
 However, the BFGS method with $B_0 = \mu I$ transitions to the ultimate superlinear convergence phase in fewer iterations compared to $B_0 = L I$.
-This phenomenon has also been observed in our numerical experiments presented in Section~\ref{sec:experiments}.
+This phenomenon has also been observed in our experiments in Section~\ref{sec:experiments}.